nachiketnasa/blog/_posts/2024-09-16-msc_cs_resources.md

 Write the proofs and solutions by hand to get better understanding.
 It is not necessary to be able to solve all these questions, but they can act as a good guide.

 For Dynamic Programming, watch Abdul Bari to get the basics.
-Then refer to [neetcode][neetcodeio] for a few problems.
+Then refer to [neetcode][neetcodeio2] for a few problems.
 Watch only medium problems.
 If you can solve [Coin Change II][cc2] and Matrix Multiplication, you probably have enough understanding for DP for this course.
 No need to follow additional space optimization for Coin Change II. neetcode.io/roadmap -> dynamic programming